speltriao/Music-Counter/README.md

 # Music-Counter
-C program for counting music files in all directories
+<b>C program for counting music files in all directories and subdirectories.</b>

+->Music formats supported: MP3,WMA, WAV, FlAC, M4A, AAC, OGG.